AI-BIIE-Initiative/odyssey-llm-quiz/README.md

 - Explore and justify techniques that can help the model understand and reason better over literary texts.
 - Implement and evaluate improvements using the existing benchmark framework.
 - You may choose to use retrieval augmentation, prompt engineering, fine-tuning, or other NLP techniques—your design choices should be clear and defensible.
+- In case you want to use a different LLM, explain the rationale behind this decision.

 ---

-## 📝 Final Notes
+## 📝 Final notes

 This assessment is **not just a coding exercise**.
-It is designed to evaluate your technical reasoning, creativity, and communication skills.
+It is designed to evaluate your technical knowledge, creativity, and communication skills.
 Even if your modifications do not lead to a measurable improvement in performance, it is still essential to explain the rationale behind your decisions.
-Clearly documenting your reasoning, methodology, and the trade-offs considered is a key part of the assessment.
+Clearly documenting your code, results, and the trade-offs considered is a key part of the assessment.

 ---

-### What You Should Do
+### What you should do

 1. **You are encouraged to upload and include anything you find necessary** to support your solution—whether that’s custom code, evaluation scripts, visualizations, reference materials, or documentation.
    > 🧾 A Jupyter or Colab **notebook is preferred** for its ability to combine code, results, and reasoning in a single, readable format.